 NEW RETAIL CONCEPT

-From comfy footwear brand to fashion label: Birkenstock recently showcased its first S/S 18 ready-to-wear collection for men and women in Paris.
-And in July, the brand celebrated the launch of its ‘Birkenstock Box’ retail experiment in the courtyard of Andreas Murkudis, Berlin’s much-celebrated high fashion concept store.
-The architectural duo behind Gonzalez–Haase have transformed a freight container into a mobile showroom.
-The exterior has been chrome plated, one side replaced with a window and plenty of space left inside for creative design.
-The Box will tour a series of chosen international locations, and each stop will feature limited edition models created in partnership with retailers: thus, after Berlin, the container was moved to the Hamptons store of US brand Kirna Zabête.
+From comfy footwear brand to fashion label: Birkenstock recently showcased its first S/S 18 ready-to-wear collection in Paris and celebrated the launch of its ‘Birkenstock Box’ retail experiment in the courtyard of Andreas Murkudis, Berlin’s much-celebrated high fashion concept store.
+The architectural duo Gonzalez–Haase transformed a freight container into a mobile showroom.
+The exterior is chrome plated, one side replaced with a window and plenty of space left inside for creative design.
+The Box will tour international locations, each stop featuring limited edition models created in partnership with retailers: after Berlin, the container went to the Hamptons store of US brand Kirna Zabête.

 www.birkenstockbox.com